 What is a property plat?

 A plat map, also known as a “plat”, “property plat”, or “house location plan”, is an architectural drawing used to show how a tract of surveyed land is divided into lots within a county or municipality.
 The plat map is drawn to scale and records the land size, boundary locations, nearby streets, and any easements or rights of way.
-When you purchase a home or property, you should receive a plat map along with other various settlement documents.
+When you purchased your home or property, you should have received a plat map along with other various settlement documents.
+See sample property plat map below.

 It is important to locate your property plat because it contains the property divisions to consult when selling or transferring ownership of a property.
 In addition, it can be useful if there are any questions regarding access to city sewer and water supplies and to double-check other land documents for accuracy.
 Lastly, if you have a home improvement project or simply need to know where your property line and easements are, you need a plat map.
 If you decide to make any non-routine exterior changes to your lot, you will need to include a copy of your plat when you submit a design review application (DRA) to the Architectural Design Trust (ADT) committee.